-Game of Thrones is one of the most successful and loved TV show even to be produced.
+Game of Thrones is one of the most successful and loved TV show ever to be produced.
 Since its first season, the series has received critical acclaim and has continued to accumulate millions and millions of the fans all the way.
-With a IMDB rating of 9.5/10, the show remains one of the top rated series.
-Now that the show has wound up with its final season being 8, most fans will be looking up for other shows with a similar setting to watch.
+With a IMDB rating of 9.2/10, the show remains one of the top rated series.
+Since the show wound up with its final season being 8, most fans are looking up for other shows with a similar setting to watch.
 We have compiled a list of some alternative TV shows that you may find interesting to watch.

 Viking Ragnar Lothbrok is a young farmer and family man who is frustrated by the policies of Earl Haraldson, his local chieftain who sends his Viking raiders east to the Baltic states and Russia, whose residents are as poor as the Norsemen.
 Ragnar wants to head west, across the ocean, to discover new civilizations.
 With assistance from his friend Floki, Ragnar builds a faster, sleeker fleet of boats to help him make it to the Western world.
 Through the years Ragnar, who claims to be a direct descendant of the god Odin, continues to struggle with Earl until the two face each other in a final battle for supremacy.
 Following that, Ragnar goes on a search for new lands to conquer.

 2. Black Sails

 Black Sails is set roughly two decades before the events of Treasure Island and during the Golden Age of Piracy.
 Feared Captain Flint brings on a younger crew member as they fight for the survival of New Providence island.
 In 1715 West Indies, the pirates of New Providence Island threaten maritime trade in the region.
 The laws of every civilized nation declare them hostis humani generis, enemies of all mankind.
 In response, the pirates adhere to a doctrine of their own… war against the world.